-- A very light canvas- less then 250 GSM
+- A very light canvas, or a canvas with less than 250 GSM

 - No protection on the canvas

-- messy finsihing
+- messy finishing

-- 100% cotton
+- be 100% cotton

-- Have a 375-450 GSM
+- have a 375-450 GSM

-- Have Artshield protection that keeps the canvas protected against the elements
+- have Artshield protection that keeps the canvas protected against the elements

-Many companies offer framing.
-With this medium the best look is to have the image without a frame and the canvas wrapped around the sides of the the wooden bars, better known as a gallery wrap.
+Many companies offer framing for a canvas print.
+With this medium, the best look is to have the image without a frame and the canvas wrapped around the sides of the the wooden bars, better known as a gallery wrap.
 Gallery wraps are usually offered in

 - 3/4 “